 At the 2006 NOFA (Northeastern Organic Farmers Association) Conference, I heard Florence Reed talk about Sustainable Harvest International (SHI) projects in Central America, including Toledo district, Belize, where my friend Chris Crowell was building a jungle lodge.I was excited to learn that SHI was teaching farmers to grow food sustainably, enabling families to continue their village lifestyle.
 Meeting with Flo afterwards, we both agreed Cotton Tree Lodge (CTL) and SHI might work together.

-Sarah Kennedy, SHI Outreach Director, planned a visit for me to the Honduras SHI program in November 2006.
+Sarah Kennedy, SHI Outreach Director at the time, planned a visit for me to the Honduras SHI program in November 2006.
 The Honduran farmers and their families were proud and excited about their new farming methods, giving a higher yield and greater variety of vegetables.
 Many were raising chickens in coops designed by SHI, harvesting the manure for compost, selling eggs and chicken to their neighbors.
 They were building a demonstration garden/education center.

 Soon Candido Chun of SHI Belize, Chris Crowell at Cotton Tree Lodge (CTL) and Greg Bowles at SHI Maine began brainstorming ideas and funding options for a joint venture.
 The lodge opened January 1, 2007.
 SHI held a board meeting there in February.
 That spring a foundation offered support for an additional field trainer who would develop an SHI demonstration garden at CTL and work with farmers in neighboring villages. -Joanie

-**Special Voluntourism Opportunity** Join Sustainable Harvest Belize July 8th through July 14th, 2009 for a meaningful family vacation.
-Participants will stay at Cotton Tree Lodge and take part in a variety of cultural activities, eco-tours and service projects with local families.
-Activities will include planting trees, building gardens and constructing wood-conserving.
-In addition to volunteer projects, there will be opportunities to tour local Mayan ruin sites, visit jungle waterfalls and take part in cultural events.
-Go to: SHI Family Voluntourism for full details.
+Sustainable Harvest International partners with Cotton Tree Lodge to offer unique voluntourism opportunities.
+Participants can stay at Cotton Tree Lodge and take part in a variety of cultural activities, eco-tours and service projects with local families.
+Activities may include planting trees, building gardens and constructing wood-conserving.
+In addition to volunteer projects, there are opportunities to tour local Mayan ruin sites, visit jungle waterfalls and take part in cultural events.
+Go to: SHI Voluntourism Opportunities for full details.